d1b1/formaggio-admin/README.md

 obsession.
 Its an attempt to map the artisan cheeses of the world.
 The API is build using node.js, express.js, passport and Mongo.

+### Local
+To run locally.
+You need an account to test the full CRUD features.

+Static:

+    Open the /index.html in a browser.

+Using Node.js and gulp:

+    npm install
+    gulp default
+    servedir .

 ### Related Projects
  * [Infinite Cheese Board](http://blog.happypath.ws/formaggio-infinite-scroll) - (used AirBnb Infinity.js)
  * [Simple Search](http://blog.happypath.ws/formaggio-search) - Simple Backbone.js